Blue Springs R-IV School District: History

-The community of Blue Springs was founded in 1845 near today's Burris Old Mill Park on Woods Chapel Road and Walnut Street.
+The community of Blue Springs was founded in 1838 near today's Burris Old Mill Park on Woods Chapel Road and Walnut Street.
 The town quickly discovered a need for a schoolhouse.
-The district was founded in 1845.
-Blue Springs town built its first wood-frame one-room school on Woods Chapel Road during this period.
-This schoolhouse was razed in 1884 and a new wood-frame one-room school was built at the same location.
+The Blue Springs Community built its first log-frame schoolhouse at the Y of Woods Chapel Road and Cemetery Rd, now Walnut Rd.
+On June 23, 1884, a new wood-frame one-room school was built on Woods Chapel Rd. to replace the first log frame schoolhouse.
+The first school district serving what later became known as "old Blue Springs" was the Old Blue Springs School District No. 50.

 In 1879 the railroad built a train depot one mile east of the original community of Blue Springs next to the new railroad tracks.
 The town moved to its present location to take advantage of the commerce the train depot would provide.
-The city of Blue Springs was incorporated as a city in 1880.
-The City of Blue Springs continued to grow as the old town declined as businesses and families moved to the new Blue Springs.
-The town children continued to attend the old schoolhouse in what became known as "Old Blue Springs" for some time.
+The city of Blue Springs was incorporated as a city in 1880 at its present downtown location.
+Blue Springs continued to grow as the "old Blue Springs" declined as businesses and families moved to the new Blue Springs.
+The new Blue Springs Public School District was organized in 1880.
+The first school in new Blue Springs was located in one room building on a site between where Rumbaugh Blacksmith Shop and the woodworking shops located on Main St. By this time, the old one-room schoolhouse on Woods Chapel Road in "old Blue Springs" was still being used but was now considered a rural or separate school district rather than part of the Blue Springs Public School District.

-In 1905 Blue Springs built its first two-story brick schoolhouse for the growing community.
-This school was built at 16th and Summit Streets.
-By this time, the old one-room schoolhouse on Woods Chapel Road in "Old Blue Springs" was still being used but was now considered a rural or separate school district rather than part of the Blue Springs "city" public schools.
+In 1885 a four-room frame building was erected near 16th Street, and Vesper Street.
+The first high school courses were organized in 1897 under S. M. Barrett, superintendent, and offered a 2-year course.
+In 1905 the Blue Springs Public School District built its first two-story brick schoolhouse for the growing community.
+This school was built at 16th and Summit Streets and offered a three year high school course.
+In 1921 a 4 year high school course was offered under Miss Ola V. Galatatas, superintendent.